 I’m not exactly sure if/how my most recent diet changes affected the results.
 However, what I do know is that your diet is definitely an important factor in your overall health.
 I know.
 Not exactly a lightbulb moment, BUT when I was questioned about it over AND over again, I couldn’t help but think what’s my definition of a healthy diet?
 There were three questions I was asked by 8/9 doctors that put things into perspective.
 Do you drink?
 Rarely.
 Do you smoke?
 No. What is your diet like?
-Hmm.
-An open ended question.
-After being asked that question 4x in a matter of weeks, it triggered a change in the way I looked at food.
+Hmm, an open ended question.
+Interestingly enough, that question never led to a discussion.
+However, it did get me thinking A LOT about food.

 To summarize my summary, it’s the variety of life experiences that has shaped how I live today – gratitude towards food, grateful for health, chemical + waste free living (ongoing work in progress), and to never take a moment for granted.
 We all have different experiences, but we seem to meet somewhere in the middle.

 Today, myself and both of my pups, Belle & Max, are healthy and happy.
 I welcomed Max into my family as a rescue from Vancouver (December 2017) – he’s a total nut, but fits in just fine.

 I wish for my blog to offer healthy plant based foods, happy thoughts (HUGE ‘Hook’ fan – SO wanted to be a lost boy as a kid…well girl, but hanging with the boys), hopefully inspiration/motivation, and of course – a community.

 Thank you ALL for visiting my blog home.
 Join our CrimsonCrew community & share with us.
 Much love.